 It is a few years after this Barcelo Maya Palace Deluxe wedding took place.
 As a Toronto wedding photographer, I love when I have the opportunity to shoot a destination wedding.
 This particular Barcelo wedding was phenomenal!
 Anywhere I went in the resort I could find perfect backdrops to create beautiful wedding photos.
-A creative this picture of the bridal party on the rocky beach across from the Coral Grill.
+This creative picture of the bridal party on the rocky beach across from the Coral Grill.
 This particular image won a prestigious Canadian photography award and is one of my favourites from that day.
 I stayed for about a week at this beautiful resort and I spent a lot of time with the bridal party so I got to know them fairly well.
 In fact we are still friends even today!!!

 This wedding on Riviera Maya took place in September when the wedding is unstable in this part of the world.
 It rained every day early afternoon and while I love tropical rain, it is a well known fact that photographic equipment does not do well in such climate conditions.
 The sand, the salty water and humidity can quickly damage a camera...but I digress.
 After the wedding ceremony, we had about 1 hour to take bride and groom portraits.
 Unfortunately, it rained for a while, so we missed about 20 minutes.
 While I had a plan and scouted several locations in the beautiful Barcelo Maya Palace Deluxe resort, we had no time for that, so we simply headed to the beach.
 Fortunately, there was no one on the beach as it was raining on and off, so we could proceed without interruption.